Kathy Maister's Start Cooking

 Start by sprinkling some salt and pepper on both sides of each lamb chop.

 Preheat your non-stick pan on high heat.
-Add about 1 Tablespoon of water to the pan.
-When the water has evaporated, your pan should be hot enough.
+To tell if the pan is hot enough, add about 1 Tablespoon of water to the pan.
+The water should sizzle and evaporate immediately.

 Add the chops to the fry pan.
 You should hear them sizzle!
 If they are not sizzling, then your pan is not hot enough.